codaxy/cxjs/README.md

-Cx.js
+CxJS
 ============

-Cx is a feature-rich JavaScript framework for building complex web front-ends such as BI tools, dashboards and admin apps.
+Cx JS is a feature-rich JavaScript framework for building complex web front-ends such as BI tools, dashboards and admin apps.

 Cx provides:
 - a complete set of widgets